 This clock may not work for everyone but has been a God-send for me.
 The clock starts about 30 minutes before your alarm time.
-It starts at a really low light level and slowly increases simulating a sunrise.
-By your wake-up time, the light will be at its full intensity.

 The light can work silently or with the built-in FM radio or pleasant birdsong option.
 I use the latter when I want a sound to be part of my wake-up call.

 I was skeptical when I first bought the clock and fully expected to have to return it after a few days.
 The very next morning, it woke me up gradually and peacefully, and I have been a big fan ever since.

 The latest model Philips Wake-Up Light Alarm Clock also has a setting to simulate the sunset, making it easier to unwind after a long day.